esentio/Yamo/README.md

                  .ToList();
 }
 ```
-You can include simple scalar values like, whole entity, `ValueTuple` (although only VB.NET [supports this](https://github.com/dotnet/roslyn/issues/12897)) and anonymous object (probably useful only in limited number of use cases due to casting issues).
+You can include simple scalar values like, whole entity, `ValueTuple` (although only VB.NET [supports this](https://github.com/dotnet/roslyn/issues/12897)), anonymous type (probably useful only in limited number of use cases due to casting issues) or ad hoc (non-model) types/POCOs.

 **Important note:** if whole entity is included, it's always a "detached copy" unrelated to what would normally work using `SelectAll` method.
 This means: